Certificate in Global Arbitration Law and Practice: National and Transborder Perspectives, London

-Program Fees: $2,250 (Includes: London accommodations; course materials and books; co-curricular visits to the London Court of International Arbitration, London legal tour, and social events.)
+Program Fees: $2,800 (Includes: London accommodations ($2,400); course materials and books; co-curricular visits to the Royal Courts of Justice and Middle Temple, welcome dinner, and social events.)

 Balance due: $7,300 on or before May 1, 2023

-If you are seeking financial aid and have submitted a completed consortium agreement, you are not required to submit the tuition/fees balance until your loans become available.
-MHSL students do not need to submit a consortium agreement and will have their pending financial aid status confirmed with the Student Accounts office.
+If you are a visiting student and seeking financial aid and have submitted a completed consortium agreement, you are not required to submit the tuition/fees balance until your loans are disbursed.
+Mitchell Hamline School of Law students do not need to submit a consortium agreement and will have their pending financial aid status confirmed with the Student Accounts office.

 Planning a Program Budget

 You are responsible for international airfare, meals, health insurance coverage (including medical evacuation coverage), inter-London and intra-European travel, and personal expenses.